linxinshi/EntityRetrievalPAS/README.md

 I do not like wasting time on tuning parameters to achieve "superior performance to the state-of-the-art models" (typically I spend less than an hour on tuning my work).
 The ranking system will output much better results if you carefully tune it.

-The improvements brought by this framework using the DBpedia ontology (instance_types.ttl) are little because the DBpedia ontology is a small tree-like strcture and each entity is assigned with only one or two types.
+There are less improvements brought by this framework using the DBpedia ontology (instance_types.ttl) because the DBpedia ontology is a small tree-like strcture and each entity is assigned with only one or two types.
 The effect of similar context sharing by entities with the same type is little.

 ## contact
 Xinshi Lin (xslin(at)se.cuhk.edu.hk)